 - If you do not have student ID number, you will need to complete the online Admission Application with the Admissions and Records Office.
 For more information, visit How to Apply.

 - Parking Discount for California College Promise Grant Recipients: California College Promise Grant eligible students get a $10.00 reduced price on their $80.00 annual or $40.00 semester parking permit.
-If you did not get a discounted price at the time you purchased your parking permit, contact Parking Services at 949-451-5200 or email to request a partial refund on your semester or annual parking permit.
+If you did not get a discounted price at the time you purchased your parking permit, contact Parking Services at 949-451-5200 or send an email to request a partial refund on your semester or annual parking permit.

 Note: IVC prefers to use the FAFSA or the California Dream Act Application (for AB540 students only) to determine overall student eligibility for the California College Promise Grant, as well as other federal and state aid programs such as the Pell Grant, Cal Grant, Work-Study, and Direct Loans.